GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You can't just ask customers what they want and then try to give that to them.
-By the time you get it built, they'll want something new.
+> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
 >
-> ~ *Steve Jobs*
+> ~ *Kent Beck*

 ---
 ## 🏎 Quick Facts